chenh19/MyWorkspace/README.md

 *v0.0.1*

 ## Introduction
-[**Kubuntu**](https://kubuntu.org/getkubuntu/) has been my wife's least hated linux distro.
-This script is intended to configure the system after a fresh install.
+This is an automated environemnt setup tool after a fresh install of [**Kubuntu**](https://kubuntu.org/getkubuntu/), which is my wife's least hated linux distro.

 ## How to use
 Simply copy the below command and run in [Konsole](https://konsole.kde.org/):